mailcow/mailcow-dockerized-docs/docs/u_e-dovecot-expunge.md

 If you want to delete old mails out of the `.Junk` or `.Trash` folders or maybe delete all read mails that are older than a certain amount of time you may use dovecot's tool doveadm [man doveadm-expunge](https://wiki.dovecot.org/Tools/Doveadm/Expunge).

+>:warning: Never move maildir files directly.
+Always use doveadm, as otherwise it will appear to end users that they have lost mail.

 ## The manual way

 That said, let's dive in: